Botanical illustration: 19th century

+New fields of study appeared : Lichenology (pioneered by Erik Acharius), Phycology (William Henry Harvey), Palaeobotany (Kaspar Maria von Sternberg).

 In 1813, a Swiss botanist, Augustin Pyramus de Candolle, published Théorie Élémentaire de la Botanique, in which he placed emphasis on the study of evolutionary relationships in grouping plants together, rather than on shared morphological characteristics.
 He also contributed to phytogeography, agronomy and economic botany.

 Johann Matthäus Bechstein and Giorgio Gallesio both depicted plants alongside the animals that affect them.
 Bechstein's Naturgeschichte der schädlichen Waldinsecten (1798–1800) focused on harmful forest insects, thus offering valuable insights for forestry and agricultural entomology.
 Gallesio's Pomona Italiana (1820) focused on fruit cultivation in Italy and the insects and animals that affect the trees' growth and health.

 During the Victorian-era craze known as orchidelirium, more monographs were produced.
 John Lindley, a pioneering orchidologist, published The Genera and Species of Orchidaceous Plants (1830) and Sertum Orchidaceum (1837-1841 - and, in collaboration with William Hutton, a pioneering book on paleobotany, The fossil flora of Great Britain; or, Figures and descriptions of the vegetable remains found in a fossil state in this country.
 Famous orchid illustrators also include John Nugent Fitch, who contributed 528 plates to Thomas Moore's The Orchid Album (1882–97).
 Fitch also contributed to Curtis's Botanical Magazine.

 Kew Gardens was founded in 1840, around the same time as Victorian British horticulturists also developed a passion for ferns, pteridomania, which led to the creation of a new botanical journal, The Phytologist (1841) and more monographs like The Ferns of Great Britain and Ireland (1855), also by Thomas Moore, illustrated by Henry Bradbury, who used Alois Auer's 'nature printing' process.
 Constantin von Ettingshausen's Physiotypia Plantarum Austriacarum is a landmark nature-printed book, originally featuring 530 plates (Vienna, c.
 1855), later expanded to 1,000 plates in a 1873 Prague edition.

-Walter Hood Fitch's exceptional artistic skill, very long career (1834–88) and prolific output.
-He is best known for his collaboration with renowned botanists such as Joseph Dalton Hooker, a founder of phytogeography (Flora Antarctica, 1844–1859; The Rhododendrons of Sikkim-Himalaya, 1849–51).
+Walter Hood Fitch was known for the length of his career (1834–88), substantial output, and collaboration with contemporary botanists such as Joseph Dalton Hooker, a founder of phytogeography (Flora Antarctica, 1844–1859; The Rhododendrons of Sikkim-Himalaya, 1849–51).
 Fitch's illustrations also appeared in Curtis's Botanical Magazine.
-He was a pioneer in the use of chromolithography for botanical illustrations.
+He was one of the first to use chromolithography for botanical illustrations.